smash64-dev/network-analyzer/README.md

 - Download and extract [Network Analyzer](https://github.com/smash64-dev/network-analyzer/archive/main.zip)
 - Open a command prompt / terminal in the analyzer directory
-- Create and configure the virtual machine with
+- Create and configure the virtual machine with:

 ```
 $ vagrant up